Thevar Jayanthi: Golden Armour

 Tamil Nadu opposition leader J. Jayalalithaa visited the Thevar memorial on 30 October 2010 during Gurupooja.
 Many from the Thevar community requested that she donate a gold armour for the statue.
 On 9 February 2014, J. Jayalalithaa, then Chief Minister of Tamil Nadu, donated a gold armour to cover the 3.5-foot-tall statue.
 The gold armour weighs 13 kg and is estimated to be worth Rs 4 crore.
 The armour is kept in a nationalized bank locker in Madurai, and will be taken out and handed over to the organizer of the memorial every year between 28 and 30 October to observe Thevar Jayanthi Celebrations.

 Political controversy

 The All India Forward Bloc, the political party to which Pasumpon Muthuramalingam Thevar belonged, has demanded that Thevar Jayanthi be declared a public holiday in Tamil Nadu.

-The event has faced some controversy.
+The event is not entirely uncontroversial.
 The CPI(ML) Liberation has charged that the Tamil Nadu government should stop sponsoring Thevar Jayanthi celebrations, claiming that the event is exploited by the Casteist forces.

 The Thevar community is spread largely across the Madurai belt which includes Theni, Dindigul, Sivaganga, and Ramanathapuram.
 Historically, the Thevars have been a politically influential community and fall under the MBC in the caste category.